Kontick/BooksApp/README.md

 - SQLcipher.

 **Architecture:**
-- Clean Architecture with modular structure.
+- Clean Architecture with modular structure;
+- Architecture pattern: MVVM.

 **Notes:**
 - No public fields throughout the project except in one file (`CacheBook.kt` entity for Room database) due to necessary code generation.